-Setting Description Factory Default VID ranges from 1 to This field will be active only when selecting the Trunk port type.
-None 4094 Set the VLAN IDs that will not be supported by this trunk port.
+Setting Description Factory Default VID ranges from 1 to This field will be active only when selecting the Trunk or Hybrid None 4094 port type.
+Set the VLAN IDs that will not be supported by this port.
 Use commas to separate different VIDs.